-Even with such expansion of its presence around the world, high demand for it has still pushed the IUCN organization to mark its conservation status to the “vulnerable” stage, meaning that more effort is needed to spread its growth.
-To ensure the uninterrupted survival of this highly valued tree species, the trade of Cocobolo is now tightly regulated by several governments around the world.
+Even with the expansion of its presence worldwide, high demand for it has still pushed the IUCN organization to mark its conservation status to the “vulnerable” stage, meaning that more effort is needed to spread its growth.
+To ensure the uninterrupted survival of this highly valued tree species, the trade of Cocobolo is now tightly regulated by several governments worldwide.

-Cocobolo is the commonly used name of the famous Central American treeDalbergia retusa and is also known under namesMexican Rosewood and Central American Rosewood.
-With average-sized trunk and size, this tree managed to quickly distinguish itself as one of the best lumbers for construction and creation of a wide variety of wooden objects of medium to the high value.
+Cocobolo is the commonly used name of the famous Central American treeDalbergia retusa and is also known under the namesMexican Rosewood and Central American Rosewood.
+With an average-sized trunk and size, this tree quickly distinguished itself as one of the best lumbers for constructing and creating a wide variety of wooden objects of medium to high value.

-What makes it interesting is that its internal wood structure can come in wide array of colors, ranging from black, brown and purple, to the brighter hues such as red, orange, and even yellow.
-It’s sapwood that contains many useful oils that give Cocobolo a unique smell and aroma is usually pale yellow.
+Interestingly, its internal wood structure can come in a wide array of colors, ranging from black, brown, and purple to brighter hues such as red, orange, and even yellow.
+It’s sapwood that contains many valuable oils that give Cocobolo a unique smell, and the aroma is usually pale yellow.
 As with many other types of wood, Cocobolo also darkens with age.

-One of the interesting characteristics of Cocobolo is its tendency to grow in a crooked way, with a lot of imperfections in its trunk.
-But in an interesting twist, lumber with a lot of imperfections is actually praised more than those with highly regular color patterns of veins.
+One of the exciting characteristics of the Cocobolo is its tendency to grows in a crooked way, with many imperfections in its trunk.
+But in an exciting twist, lumber with a lot of imperfections is praised more than those with highly regular color patterns of veins.
 In its most popular variety, the heartwood of Cocobolo has anattractive black and brown color with secondary spots of oranges, reds, purples, and yellows.
 The type of sawing and even distance of the lumber from the core of the trunk can impact the look of the Cocobolo wood, and on top of that, the angle at which light bounces from the wood gives a final variation on its presentation.
 Its texture is fine, straight, with grains that are occasionally interlocked.

 Cocobolo is also famous for its odor.
-Since it is very dense and oily, it can produce a very distinctive odor for several years, especially if it is used for indoor flooring, paneling, and furniture.
-As many other types of popular lumber, Cocobolo is also capable of aging with grace, with high resistance to scratching, general wear, rot and insect attack.
+Since it is very dense and oily, it can produce a distinctive aroma for several years, mainly if used for indoor flooring, paneling, and furniture.
+Like many other types of popular lumber, Cocobolo is also capable of aging with grace, with high resistance to scratching, general wear, rot, and insect attack.

-Since it is heavy, dense and easy on tools, Cocobolo became one of the most popular wood types for the creation of high-end objects, such as furniture, chess pieces, tool handles, canes and pool cues, sculptures and many forms of fine furniture such as handles, jewelry boxes, and others.
-Makers of musical instruments have quickly come to the conclusion that Cocobolo has excellent properties for bouncing and absorbing sound.
-Today, many instruments (especially stringed ones, such as guitars) are made from Cocobolo.
+Since it is heavy, dense, and easy on tools, Cocobolo became one of the most popular wood types for the creation of high-end objects, such as furniture, chess pieces, tool handles, canes and pool cues, sculptures and many forms of fine furniture such as handles, jewelry boxes, and others.
+Makers of musical instruments have quickly concluded that Cocobolo has excellent properties for bouncing and absorbing sound.
+Today, many musical instruments (especially stringed ones, such as guitars) are made from Cocobolo.

-One of the rare disadvantages of Cocobolo wood structure is that it can be fairly brittle, which demands from woodworkers to drill holes and before securing them with nails or other tools.
-Since the wood is also very hard, tools that are used to cut them can also become dull very quickly.
-After initial troubles of woodworking production, Cocobolo becomes adaptive when it reaches final polishing and painting phase.
+One of the rare disadvantages of the Cocobolo wood structure is that it can be fairly brittle, which demands woodworkers to drill holes before securing them with nails or other tools.
+Since the wood is also very hard, the tools used to cut them can also become dull quickly.
+After initial troubles of woodworking production, Cocobolo becomes adaptive when it reaches the final polishing and painting phase.
 It accepts lacquer quite well and can be polished to a high luster without any issues.

-Since natural forests of Cocobolo have already been harvested, it is today grown on plantation across Latin America.
-Its harvesting usually requires a special government license.
+Since the natural forests of Cocobolo have already been harvested, it is today grown on plantations across Latin America.
+It's harvesting usually requires a special government license.

 Cocobolo lumber is most commonly harvested from three related species of Dalbergia retusa.

-Guatemalan Cocobolo - Similar as Mexican variant, but with a bit lighter color tonnes, which is regarded to be less appealing than rich dark Cocobolo.
+Guatemalan Cocobolo - Similar to the Mexican variant, but with a bit lighter color tonnes, which is considered less appealing than rich dark Cocobolo.

 Nicaraguan Cocobolo - Famous for its mix of red and black orange colors.
 Plantation-grown trees often exhibit less swirl in their rings, making them less appealing.

-Cocobolo is a very famous type of lumber that has managed over last several centuries to become an integral part in the manufacture of many types of wooden objects and structures.
-As one of the most prized lumbers that is available on the worldwide market, the amazing figure and color of Cocobolo have made it highly attractive to both general woodworkers, artisans, and musical instrument makers.
+Cocobolo is a very famous type of lumber that has managed over the last several centuries to become an integral part of manufacturing many different types of wooden objects and structures.
+As one of the most prized lumbers available worldwide, Cocobolo's attractive figure and color have made it highly attractive to general woodworkers, artisans, and musical instrument makers.

 Here are only some of the applications of the famous Cocobolo wood:

-Cocobolo is not known for any special medicinal benefit, but since it is very resistant to rot, insect attacks and age effects, some medical facilities preferred to use it for their hardwood flooring and paneling.
+Cocobolo is not known for any particular medicinal benefit.
+Still, since it is resistant to rot, insect attacks, and age effects, some medical facilities prefer to use it for their hardwood flooring and paneling.

-As many other types of hardwood from Central America, sawdust of Cocobolo lumber can cause irritation and allergic reactions.
-Most common medical issues revolve around skin, eye and respiratory irritation, but pink-eye, asthma-like symptoms, and nausea can also affect those who spend a lot of time surrounded by its fine dust.
+Like many other types of hardwood from Central America, sawdust of Cocobolo lumber can cause irritation and allergic reactions.
+Most standard medical issues revolve around the skin, eye, and respiratory irritation.
+Also, pink-eye, asthma-like symptoms, and nausea can affect those who spend a lot of time surrounded by its fine dust.